Seaham Sea Glass

 NEW UPDATED INFO on the Seaham Multie Source...

-In the last year, we found another possible source for this sea glass.
-A glass house by the name of James & Hartley produced many forms of glass in this region.
-The art glass that was brought to our attention while browsing social media was his elusive Art Glass Pieces that was produced in the Sunderland Region at his plant at Trimdon Street and Deptford Road, just minutes from the Sunderland harbor on the Tyne and Wear.
+In the last year, we found this possible source for this sea glass.
+A glass house by the name of Hartley & Wood Company produced many forms of glass in this region.
+The art glass that was brought to our attention while browsing social media.
+This art glass called Streaky Glass Pieces, was produced in the Sunderland at the plant at Trimdon Street and Deptford Road, just minutes from the Sunderland harbor on the Tyne and Wear.

-Below are some of the rare examples of The Hartley James House showing you some rare multies and some examples of their work from the late 1800's.
+Below are some of the rare examples of The Hartley Wood & Company works showing you some rare "multies" and some examples of their work from the late 1800's.

-This theory has also been confirmed by and English Art Glass professor and historian.
+This theory has also been confirmed and verified by and English Art Glass professor and historian.

 To Purchase a Sea Glass Jewelry piece from this collection, Visit Seaham Multi Sea Glass Jewelry

-For more info on Hartley James Glass See
+For more info on Hartley Wood Glass See

 Historic Glass In England (a great read)

-Examples of Hartley James Pieces and Seaham Sea Glass Pieces
+Examples of Hartley Wood Streaky Art Glass Pieces and Seaham Sea Glass Pieces

 Hartley & James Streaky Glass